senthil4321/help/cs.md

 * Keep it Simple (Harder than needed - not easy for bad guy)
    * Harder to right thing than to do the wrong thing
 * Security By Obscurity - Very Bad
+## Singnature Generation
+> Signature generation is done with the Private Key
+> Signature Verification is done with the Public Key